INFURA/ipfs-copy/MigrationNewUsers.md

 ipfs-copy --source-api-url=http://localhost:5001 --project-id=<YOUR_PROJECT_ID> --project-secret=<YOUR_PROJECT_SECRET>
 ```
 - optional flag `--workers` defines how many pins to copy in parallel (**default:** 5)
+- optional flag `--cids-failed=/tmp/failed_pins.txt` defines an absolute path where failed pins will be logged

 ### Run `ipfs-copy` using ENV variables
 The `.env` contains: